What makes this course interesting?

 • Use mathematics appropriately

-• Engage in scientific questioning to extend thinking or to guide investigations within the context of the AP course
+to guide investigations within the context of the AP course

-• Plan and implement data collection strategies in relation to a particular scientific question
+• Plan and implement data collection strategies in

 • Perform data analysis and evaluation of evidence